Understanding neutrino pion production with the GiBUU model: Baseline Performance

 The signal definition for the \minerva CC$0\pi$ measurement is: \begin{itemize} \item $\nu_\mu + \text{A} \rightarrow \mu^- + \text{p} + \text{X}$, which requires a muon and at least one proton in the final state, with no pions. \item $\SI{1.5}{GeV/\textit{c}} < p_\mu < \SI{10}{GeV/\textit{c}}$ and $\theta_\mu < 20^\circ$. \item $\SI{0.45}{GeV/\textit{c}} < p_\textrm{p} < \SI{1.2}{GeV/\textit{c}}$ and $\theta_\textrm{p} < 70^\circ$. \end{itemize} The T2K measurement has a similar signal definition but with different phase-space cuts: \begin{itemize} \item $p_\mu > \SI{0.25}{GeV/\textit{c}}$, $\cos\theta_\mu > -0.6$. \item $\SI{0.45}{GeV/\textit{c}} < p_\text{p} < \SI{1.0}{GeV/\textit{c}}$, $\cos\theta_\text{p} > 0.4$. \end{itemize} The signal definition for the \microboone CC$0\pi$ TKI measurement is: \begin{itemize} \item $\nu_\mu + \text{A} \rightarrow \mu^- + \text{p} + \text{X}$, requiring a muon and one proton in the final state. \item Exactly one muon with $\SI{0.1}{GeV/\textit{c}} < p_\mu < \SI{1.2}{GeV/\textit{c}}$. \item Exactly one proton with $\SI{0.3}{GeV/\textit{c}} < p_\textrm{p} < \SI{1}{GeV/\textit{c}}$, while allowing additional protons outside this range and any number of neutrons with any momentum. \item No neutral pions in the final state, and all charged pions must have $p_\pi < \SI{70}{MeV/\textit{c}}$. \end{itemize}

-Figure~\ref{fig:MINERvA_W_0pi} shows the \gibuu cross section in $W$ for the \minerva TKI measurement.
+Figure~\ref{fig:MINERvA_W_0pi} shows the \gibuu cross section in $W$ \footnote{The $W$ here refers to $W_\text{true}$, defined as $W_\text{true}^2 = (p_\nu + p_\mathcal{N} - p_\ell)^2$, where $p_{\{\nu, \mathcal{N}, \ell\}}$ denotes the true four-momentum of the initial-state neutrino, initial-state nucleon, and final-state charged lepton, respectively.} for the \minerva TKI measurement.
 The dominant contribution is QE and pion production, with 2p2h as the next largest contribution.
 Pions are produced abundantly through the $\Delta$ and higher-lying resonances at this high energy; events with pions absorbed during FSI are part of the signal.
 The contribution from the \twopibg compared to the one-pion background is very limited since it is less likely that two pions get reabsorbed.

 The \minerva, T2K, and \microboone CC$0\pi$ TKI measurements provide an opportunity to probe further the $\Ttpth$-scaling beyond the inclusive case in the last section.
 Figure~\ref{fig:dat_merged} compares the measured $\dat$ cross sections with \gibuu predictions.
 Overall, there is good agreement for all measurements and for all values of $\dat$.
 While the $\dat$ for T2K is nearly flat over the whole angular range, it shows a clear rise with angle (and thus increasing FSIs) both for \minerva and for \microboone.
 This different behavior directly reflects the different target sizes and energies in these experiments.
 Both larger target mass and higher energy lead to more final state hadron-hadron collisions thus increasing pion reabsorption.